 Objectives Strategy Action Steps Lead(s) Results Achieved to Date 1-6 Implement Integrated Equity, Student Success and Support Program (SSSP), and Basic Skills Initiative (BSI) Plan Develop and implement integrated plan to ensure that students receive SSSP services, equity gaps are closed, students complete Basic Skills English and Math sequences, and the percentage of students on academic probation is decreased.
 Continue to increase effective student service resources.
 Evaluate plan's effectiveness Revise plan based on evaluation • VP Student Affairs Integrated Plan developed and submitted to state.
 In 2019, the SEA plan replaced the Integrated Plan.
-Initial SEA plan has been developed, but needs broader campus input and discussion prior to implementation.
+Initial SEA plan has been developed, but is being revised to incorporate broader campus input and discussion prior to implementation.
 1-6 Improve coordination and communication of academic support services.
 Evaluate and optimize academic support services.
 Evaluate and develop early alert system to identify students in need of services and support.
 Implement and coordinate referral process Implement and coordinate searchable clearinghouse of information.
-Build faculty, staff, and student awareness of and encourage use of academic support services. • VP Student Affairs Academic support services complete comprehensive program review every 3 years, and evaluate annual progress made towards long- term goals.
+Build faculty, staff, and student awareness of and encourage use of academic support services. • VP Student Affairs Academic support services complete comprehensive program review every 3 years, and evaluate annual progress made towards long-term goals.
 Starfish system has been implemented.
-Early alert and referral capability are components are in place, and are being further developed.
+Starfish coordinates early alert and referral capabilities within appropriate regulations.
 Pirates Cove connects students with academic support services.
-Counseling, financial aid, library, and other services library, and other services give in-class presentations on services they offer.
+Many student services give in-class presentations on the services they offer.
+Resources and services are communicated to the campus through multiple methods including social media, the monthly campus-wide "Message in a Bottle" newsletter, Captain's Chats, and forums.
+Multiple events are held each year to increase student awareness of academic support services, including Set Sail Saturdays, Cash for College, student life days, welcome tables, and other pop-up events.

-Objectives Strategy Action Steps Lead(s) Results Achieved to Date 1-6 Implement Guided Pat hway Model Develop plan for Guided Pathway Model Lay groundwork for implementation Begin to implement redesigned pathways VP Academic Affairs VP Student Affairs Guided Pathway steering committee created, and is composed of 9 faculty, 9 classified professionals, 9 students, and 5 administrators.
-Campus-wide retreats held in fall 2018, spring 2019, and fal 2019.
+Objectives Strategy Action Steps Lead(s) Results Achieved to Date Objectives 1-6 Strategy Implement Guided Pathway Model Action Steps Develop plan for Guided Pathway Model Lay groundwork for implementation Begin to implement redesigned pathways Lead(s) • VP Academic Affairs • VP Student Affairs Guided Pathway steering committee has been created, and is composed of 9 faculty, 9 classified professionals, 9 students, and 5 administrators.
+VC has been recognized for actively involving students in the planning and development of strategies.
+Campus-wide retreats held in fall 2018, spring 2019, and fall 2019.
+Campus-wide roundtables have also been held every semester since fall 2018.
+A heavy focus has been placed on communication of the Guided Pathways plan, and professional development related to implementing the plan.
 3-year Guided Pathway plan has been developed and approved.
-Programs have begun to be clustered into meta-majors.
+Programs have begun to be clustered into career and major communities.
 Program maps have been developed for the majority of majors.